-Illinois, Virginia and West Virginia: Legislation to create online voter registration has been enacted this year.
+Illinois, Virginia and West Virginia: Legislation to create online voter registration was enacted in 2013.

-(e) In Missouri, a person can register to vote online and electronically provide a signature using a mobile device, tablet computer or touchscreen computer.
+(b) In Missouri, residents can register to vote online and electronically provide a signature using a mobile device, tablet computer or touchscreen computer, but not a standard desktop computer.
 The state reviews the information and prints out the registration form, which it sends to the person's local elections office for verification.

 (c) New York first established an online voter registration system in 2011, but the registration system at the time was not fully paperless.
 Voters could submit a voter registration application online, through a system run by the Department of Motor Vehicles, but paper was exchanged between the motor vehicle system and the statewide database.
 In 2019 AB 2005 was enacted, requiring an electronic voter registration transmittal system and creating a fully online voter registration system.

 (d) In Oklahoma, the first phase of implementation allows previously registered voters to update their address of residence (if it is in the same county as their previous address), mailing address or party affiliation online.
 Voters who are not registered must complete and submit a paper registration form.